imodeveloperlab/dskit/README.md

 ## Quick Start

-To get started with DSKit, a design system toolkit for SwiftUI applications, you can integrate it into your projects using Swift Package Manager (SPM), which is Apple’s dependency manager for Swift projects.
-Below is a step-by-step guide on how to add DSKit to your project and begin using it to enhance your UI development.
+To get started with DSKit, a design system toolkit for SwiftUI applications, you can integrate it into your projects using Swift Package Manager (SPM)

 ### Step 1: Adding DSKit via Swift Package Manager (SPM)
 To add DSKit to your project, follow these steps: